Enjoy this list of Christmas period dramas to watch over the holiday season!

 Elsewhere the shadow of the new railway still looms.
 Miss Matty is concerned about a young girl who lives in an isolated cottage with her mother and domineering brother.
 Her worries open a Pandora’s box and fears that Cranford will never recover.

 Why You Should Watch: Who doesn’t love the characters of Cranford?
-While not as amazing as the first mini-series, you’ll still like everything the sequel has to offer.
+While not as amazing as the first season, you’ll still like everything the sequel has to offer.
 Then there’s the fact that it all ends with a massive Christmas Party!
 AND, who doesn’t want to see the Doctor and Loki in a period drama together?

 #14: Love’s Christmas Journey (2011)